 The Affordable Care Act allows insurance companies to charge people who use tobacco up to 50% more in monthly premiums than those who do not.
 However, some states -- including Rhode Island -- do not allow insurance companies to add this surcharge to a smoker's monthly premium.

 You can learn the final costs for specific plans, including whether you qualify for subsidies or low-cost care programs, by applying for insurance online at Health Source RI, or talk to a licensed health insurance agent.
 To directly connect with a Rhode Island insurance broker who can help you evaluate insurance plans and choose a plan that's appropriate for your situation, call .
 (We receive advertising income from the licensed brokers who offer their services through this telephone number.)

 You may also be interested in:

-Learn where Rhode Island residents should go to get health plans under the Affordable Care Act (Obamacare) and how to get help with the application process.
+Where to go in Rhode Island to get health plans under the Affordable Care Act (Obamacare) and how to get help with the application process.

-Essential facts Rhode Island residents need to know about the Affordable Care Act (ACA or Obamacare), including whether you must get health insurance, how much it will cost, and how you can save money.
+Essential facts about the Affordable Care Act (ACA or Obamacare) in Rhode Island, including whether you must get health insurance, how much it will cost, and how you can save money.